nrwl/nx/nx-dev/nx-dev/public/documentation/latest/react/migration/migration-cra.md

 npx cra-to-nx
 ```

 Then just sit back and wait.
-After a while, take advantage of the [full magic of Nx](https://nx.dev/latest/react/getting-started/intro).
-Start from [the commands mentioned in this article](https://nx.dev/latest/react/migration/migration-cra#try-nx).
+After a while you will be able to take advantage of the [full magic of Nx](https://nx.dev/latest/react/getting-started/getting-started).
+You can start from [the commands mentioned in this article](https://nx.dev/latest/react/migration/migration-cra#try-nx).

 **Note:** The command will fail if you try execute it and you have uncommitted changes in your repository.
 Commit any local changes, and then try to run the command.